How much is my citation/ticket and how do I pay my citation/ticket?

-- Before proceeding to take on line traffic school, you must pay your citation on line including the plea in abeyance fee first.
+- Online Traffic School.
+Before proceeding to take on line traffic school, you must pay your citation on line including the plea in abeyance fee first.
 An authorization code that is required for on line traffic school, will appear on your receipt after you pay on line.
 After you have made your citation payment on line and received an authorization code, you may proceed to on line traffic school; click here.
 Once all the conditions have been met and verified by the court, your completed plea in abeyance agreement will be docketed and submitted to the court.

 - Although the court offers an in-house and on line traffic school, you also have the option of your choice of traffic school through other entities.